Interview: Mark Leslie, AES Energy Storage

 According to Mr Leslie, also key to success will be flexibility, adaptability and quality.

 “As the market transition begins to mature, energy storage assets will need to adapt to continuously meet changing needs and improve market reliability.
 Only higher-quality, longer-term energy storage infrastructure projects will have the flexibility required to continuously evolve to new dispatch patterns, which will provide the market with higher levels of reliability at lower costs,” he says.

-Mark Leslie will be exploring these issues in further detail in his presentation ‘Lessons Learned from the Rapid Deployment of the Largest Energy Storage Array to Solve Grid Reliability in Southern California’ at the 2017 Australian Energy Storage Conference.
-This must-see industry event will run from 14-15 June at the International Convention Centre in Sydney.
+Mark Leslie explored these issues in further detail in his presentation ‘Lessons Learned from the Rapid Deployment of the Largest Energy Storage Array to Solve Grid Reliability in Southern California’ at the 2017 Australian Energy Storage Conference.